Key Stage 3 Courses

 Pupils are taught in ability sets for maths in all year groups.
 Top sets cover extension work as part of the Able and Talented provision within the school and lower sets are often supported by learning support staff.
 Pupils are set using teacher assessment and test data and may transfer between sets as necessary.
 Top sets usually have approximately thirty pupils whilst lower sets are considerably smaller, usually around fifteen pupils.

 Assessment for learning is integral to all lessons and pupils work towards aspirational targets.
 Pupils are provided with unit targets for each module of work together with clear grade criteria and are encouraged to participate in the assessment process.
 Regular marking with constructive feedback helps pupils to identify strengths and areas for development and to make good progress.
 Each year group has at least one set of formal examinations in the hall as well as termly tests.

 Extra Curricular Activities

-There is an after school Fun Maths Club for year 7 and 8 pupils.
+There is an after school Maths Club for Year 7 and 8 pupils.
 The department runs the UK Maths Challenges for more able pupils in all years and a range of quizzes and puzzles accessible to all.
 GCSE students have the opportunity to attend Booster Classes after school and half term study days prior to the exams.
-Trips to Keele Unviersity maths department are organised for years 10 and 11.